 To start with, you need to gather all your ingredients.
 For a basic mayonnaise you will need the following.

 Egg yolks – you need raw egg yolks for this.
-If you are worried about the risk of salmonella food poisoning by using raw eggs, you can buy pasteurised eggs, or you can pasturise your own eggs by following these instructions.
+If you are worried about the risk of salmonella food poisoning by using raw eggs, you can buy pasteurised eggs, or you can click this link to see how to pasturise your own eggs.

 I personally don’t worry about it.
 Eggs produced in Britain carry the British Lion mark been produced under the stringent requirements of the British Lion Code of Practice which ensures the highest standards of food safety.
 The code covers the entire production chain and ensures strict food safety controls including the guarantee that all hens are vaccinated against Salmonella and a ‘passport’ system ensuring that all hens, eggs and feed are fully traceable.